 Laser-Generated Surface Structures Create Extremely Water-Repellent Metals – This article describes how scientists at the University of Rochester have used lasers to transform metals into extremely water repellent, or super-hydrophobic, materials without the need for temporary coatings.

-Birth Control Pill Risks May Now Include Brain Cancer – In this article, scientists have found that women taking hormonal contraceptives — those containing estrogen, progestin or a combination of both — showed higher rates of a rare brain tumor known as glioma.
+Birth Control Pill Risks May Now Include Brain Cancer – Scientists have found that women taking hormonal contraceptives — those containing estrogen, progestin or a combination of both — showed higher rates of a rare brain tumor known as glioma.

-Measles Has Infected 84 People In 14 States This Year – According to this article, the Centers for Disease Control and Prevention (CDC) said 84 people in 14 states were diagnosed with measles from Jan.1 through 28, most were infected either at Disneyland or by someone who went there.
+2015 U.S. Measles Outbreak Already at 84 Cases, More than in a Typical Year – According to this article, the Centers for Disease Control and Prevention said 84 people in 14 states were diagnosed with measles.

-Carnegie Mellon, Weizmann Institute Researchers Discover “Idiosyncratic” Brain Patterns in Autism – In this article, scientists at the Weizmann Institute and Carnegie Mellon University found that the brains of individuals with autism display unique synchronization patterns, something that could impact earlier diagnosis of the disorder and future treatments.
+Researchers Discover “Idiosyncratic” Brain Patterns in Autism – Scientists at the Weizmann Institute and Carnegie Mellon University found that the brains of individuals with autism display unique synchronization patterns, something that could impact earlier diagnosis of the disorder and future treatments.

-Monkeys Seem To Recognize Their Reflections – In this article trained macaques studied themselves in mirrors, fuelling debate over animals’ capacity for self-recognition.
+Monkeys Seem to Recognize Their Reflections – Trained macaques studied themselves in mirrors, fuelling debate over animals’ capacity for self-recognition.

-A One-Grant Limit: NIH Institute Puts Squeeze On Flush Investigators – In this article, the National Institutes of Health’s (NIH) basic science institute is imposing a strict one-grant limit on scientists who already have plentiful no-strings support.
+A One-Grant Limit: Nih Institute Puts Squeeze on Flush Investigators – The National Institutes of Health’s basic science institute is imposing a strict one-grant limit on scientists who already have plentiful no-strings support.

-Using Stem Cells To Grow New Hair – This article describes a new study from Sanford-Burnham Medical Research Institute (Sanford-Burnham) where researchers have used human pluripotent stem cells to generate new hair.
+Using Stem Cells to Grow New Hair – In a new study from Sanford-Burnham Medical Research Institute, researchers have used human pluripotent stem cells to generate new hair.

-UM Study Explores How Stem Cells Can Help Burn Victims – This article is about a pair of doctors in University of Miami who are trying to develop new therapies using donor’s mesenchymal stem cells to restore tissue and reduce long-term scarring from burns.
+UM Study Explores How Stem Cells Can Help Burn Victims – This article is about a pair of doctors at the University of Miami who are trying to develop new therapies using donor’s mesenchymal stem cells to restore tissue and reduce long-term scarring from burns.

-Promising Use Of Nanodiamonds To Kill Chemoresistant Cancer Stem Cells More Effectively – In this article, a study led by the National University of Singapore (NUS) found that attaching chemotherapy drug Epirubicin to nanodiamonds effectively eliminates chemoresistant cancer stem cells.
+Promising Use Of Nanodiamonds To Kill Chemoresistant Cancer Stem Cells More Effectively – A study led by the National University of Singapore found that attaching chemotherapy drug Epirubicin to nanodiamonds effectively eliminates chemoresistant cancer stem cells.

-Defined Culture of Human Embryonic Stem Cells and Xeno-Free Derivation of Retinal Pigmented Epithelial Cells on a Novel, Synthetic Substrate – This article investigates the maintenance of human embryonic stem cells (hESCs) and their differentiation into retinal pigmented epithelium (RPE) using Synthemax II-SC, which is a novel, synthetic animal-derived component-free, RGD peptide-containing copolymer compliant with good manufacturing practices designed for xeno-free stem cell culture.
+Defined Culture of Human Embryonic Stem Cells and Xeno-Free Derivation of Retinal Pigmented Epithelial Cells on a Novel, Synthetic Substrate – The authors investigate the maintenance of human embryonic stem cells and their differentiation into retinal pigmented epithelium using Synthemax II-SC, which is a novel, synthetic animal-derived component-free, RGD peptide-containing copolymer compliant with good manufacturing practices designed for xeno-free stem cell culture.

-Imaging Captures How Blood Stem Cells Take Root – In this article, researchers in Boston Children’s Hospital’s Stem Cell Research Program describe a surprisingly dynamic system that offers several clues for improving bone-marrow transplants in patients with cancer, severe immune deficiencies, and blood disorders, and for helping those transplants “take.”
+Imaging Captures How Blood Stem Cells Take Root – Researchers in Boston Children’s Hospital’s Stem Cell Research Program describe a surprisingly dynamic system that offers several clues for improving bone-marrow transplants in patients with cancer, severe immune deficiencies, and blood disorders, and for helping those transplants “take.”

-Epigenetic Predisposition To Reprogramming Fates In Somatic Cells – This article shows that reprogramming potential may in part reflect preexisting epigenetic heterogeneity that can be tuned to alter the cellular response to factor induction.
+Epigenetic Predisposition to Reprogramming Fates in Somatic Cells – Reprogramming potential may in part reflect preexisting epigenetic heterogeneity that can be tuned to alter the cellular response to factor induction.